Item Title

 This is placeholder text.
 To connect this element to content from your collection, select the element and click Connect to Data.

-The project "Mitridate - A Triptych" was created for the staging competition organized by the Théâtre Royal de la Monnaie.
+This project was created for the competition for stage direction organized by the Théâtre Royal de la Monnaie.

-It was one of the three finalist projects and presented to the Jury and tested during a staging workshop.
+It was one of the three final projects presented to the Jury and performed during a stage direction workshop.

-It has not yet been produced by an Opera house.
+It has not yet been put on in an Opera House.

 référence dramaturgique ©Gilbert Garcin